 November—December: Interviews of applicants, selection of class participants

 If you would like to refer a candidate to our Political Leaders Program, please visit our referrals page.
 Information provided will only be used to contact potential candidates about applying for our program.

 The Political Leaders Program runs for ten months each year, March through December.
 Classes meet one weekend a month and are held in different locations across the state.
-With few exceptions, a typical weekend schedule begins at 5:30pm on Friday and ends by 3pm on Saturday.
-Please note: most weekends include an optional Friday lunch, tour, and speaker at which attendance is strongly encouraged.
-We ask that you please confirm in advance your availability on the weekends below before you apply to the program.
+With few exceptions, a typical weekend schedule begins at 12:00pm on Friday and ends by 12:00pm on Saturday.
+Weekends typically begin with an optional, dutch-treat lunch on Friday, followed by a tour, dinner, and guest speaker.
+Saturdays usually include speakers and panels in the morning and departing around lunchtime.
+We ask that you confirm in advance your availability on the weekends below before you apply to the program.